Short story by Percival Campoamor Cruz

 Marya was a beautiful young woman who gave up the prospect of a good life in order to take care of her father and the mountain.
 She had met men of high education and good means who had offered her marriage but she turned them all down.
 Tandang Berong lost his wife, Marya’s mother, during the height of the armed resistance against the government.
 She got shot and died in an encounter with the government soldiers.
-Marya had vowed never to leave his father alone.
+Marya had vowed never to leave her father alone.

-The heights of Mount Makiling was a place of honor, a place for everything that was endearing -peace, beauty, honesty and nobility.
+The heights of Mount Makiling was a place of honor, a place for everything that was endearing - peace, beauty, honesty and nobility.
 It was a sanctuary that survived the onslaught of progress and all the evils that came with it.

 Life at the foothills was competitive.
 People had to struggle daily and fight for jobs, food, space, and survival itself.
-Money was available to the fit and the strong; the clever and the hardened; those who had values to offer; in the case of Marya, her youth, beauty and idealism.
+Money was available to the fit and the strong; the clever and the hardened; those who had values to offer; in the case of Marya, the values were her youth, beauty and idealism.